ln-komandur/linux-utils/why-not-snapd.md

 ### Remove each app installed by snap

-List all installed snap applications:
+List all installed snap applications.
+Remember to install them packages as needed after removing snap using deb or apt

-`snap list` - Remember to install these packages as needed after removing snap using deb or apt
+`snap list` #Display the list of snaps

-Remove the daemon with apt
+or

-`sudo apt-get purge snapd`
+`snap list >> ListOfInstalledSnaps.txt` #Saves the list of snaps in a text file ListOfInstalledSnaps.txt

-Delete any leftover cache from Snap with
+`sudo apt-get purge snapd` #Remove the daemon with apt and remove all apps in one go

-`sudo rm -rf /var/cache/snapd/`
+`sudo rm -rf /var/cache/snapd/` #Delete any leftover cache from Snap

-`rm -rf ~/snap`
+`rm -rf ~/snap` #Remove snap directory where apps were installed and your personal settings for them stored

 ### Prevent ubuntu from installing snap package again